-When the European Convention on Human Rights (ECHR) opened for signature in 1950, it provided for the possibility of imposing the death penalty (Article 2 § 1: "No-one shall be deprived of his life intentionally save in the execution of a sentence of a court following his conviction of a crime for which this penalty is provided by law").
+When the European Convention on Human Rights (ECHR) opened for signature in 1950, it provided for the possibility of imposing the death penalty (original wording of Article 2§1 "No-one shall be deprived of his life intentionally save in the execution of a sentence of a court following his conviction of a crime for which this penalty is provided by law").
 From the late 1960s, a consensus began to emerge in Europe that the death penalty seemed to serve no purpose in a civilised society governed by the rule of law and respect for human rights.

-In 1983 the Council of Europe adopted the first legally binding instrument providing for the unconditional abolition of the death penalty in peace time - Protocol No. 6 to the ECHR.
-Article 2 provides that "A state may make provision in its law for the death penalty in respect of acts committed in time of war or of imminent threat of war".
+In 1983, the Council of Europe adopted the first legally binding instrument providing for the unconditional abolition of the death penalty in peace time - Protocol No.6 to the ECHR.
+Its Article 2 provides that "A state may make provision in its law for the death penalty in respect of acts committed in time of war or of imminent threat of war".
 This text is currently ratified by 46 of our 47 member States, the remaining one being committed to ratification.

-The Council of Europe adopted, in 2002, Protocol No. 13 to the ECHR concerning the abolition of the death penalty in all circumstances, in other words also in time of war or of imminent threat of war.
+In 2002, the Council of Europe adopted Protocol No.13 to the ECHR concerning the abolition of the death penalty in all circumstances, in other words also in time of war or of imminent threat of war.
 Reservations to and derogations from the Protocol are not possible.
 The Protocol entered into force on 1 July 2003.
-It has to date been ratified by 43 member States and signed by a further 2 (the last ratification being by Latvia on 26 January 2012).
+It has to date been ratified by 43 member States and signed by a further 2 (last ratification - by Latvia in January 2012; the ratification by Poland is expected in October 2013).

-This process within the Council of Europe is irreversible, thanks to the various legal and political mechanisms which have been put into effect.
+The abolition process is irreversible within the Council of Europe, thanks to the legal and political mechanisms which have been put into effect.